 The URL for this operation is: [base]/CareTeam/_search

-See the FHIR CareTeam resource Search Parameters at http://build.fhir.org/careteam.html#search
+See the FHIR CareTeam resource Search Parameters at http://hl7.org/fhir/R4/careteam.html#search

 3.46.4.1.3 Expected Actions

 The Care Team Contributor initiates the search using HTTP or HTTPS GET, and the Care Team Service responds according to the FHIR Search specification with zero or more CareTeam resources that match the search parameter values supplied with the search message.
 Specifically, the Care Team Service returns a bundle as the HTTP Response, where the bundle includes the resources that are the results of the search.